 Respect is key.
 You need to consider that the person that you are searching for may not have shared your existence with other family members and friends.
 It is so important that you approach the person you are looking for in a confidential and respectful manner.
 Please NEVER search by calling or writing everyone with the last name of the person that you are looking for and sharing what can be extremely sensitive and confidential information. * Be sensitive when reaching out to all DNA matches.

 1. Collect Necessary Documents: Gather any documents that you have and do not rely on the recollection of other family remembers.

 So often my clients have information in their possession that they do not realize can be invaluable to help aid in their search.
 Memory tends to dim over time so it’s important to look for all of your documents and try to replace any that have gone missing.

-2. Keep Track of Search Attempts: maintain a log of things that you have done to find that person whom you are looking for.
-Organization is key so that you do not spend unnecessary time and money repeating steps that have you already done
+2. Keep Track of Search Attempts: Maintain a log of things that you have done to find the person whom you are looking for.
+Organization is key so that you do not spend unnecessary time and money repeating steps that have you already done.

 3. Pay Attention to Leads and LISTEN to Your Instincts: When I am searching, I am almost always drawn to a piece of information that helps me to solve a search.
 We all have an inner voice.
 Listen to yours!

 4. Be Persistent: If you do not first succeed, try and try again!
 Persistence is key.
 Information is overlooked.
 Names can be spelled wrong.

 5. Sign Up for Online Registries: There are a ton of online Reunion Registries available for FREE online.
 Place your information on everyone that you can find!
 You never know who is looking for you!

 6. Have a Support System: This is more important than you might expect.
 Speak to your family and ask them for their help.
 Let them know that your search is important to you and ask them for their support and love.